nafg/reactive/reactive-web-demo/src/main/resources/site/core/EventStream.md

  <a class="btn btn-primary" target="_blank" href="/showdemo/EventStream_EventSource">Live Example</a>

 Of course, you also create a new `EventStream` every time you call one of the transforming methods (below).
-And there's `Timer`.
+And there’s `Timer`.

 ### `Timer`

 One useful subclass of `EventStream` is `Timer`.
 It fires ticks at a given interval.
-Ticks' values are based on the time when they are fired, not when they were scheduled to fire.
+Ticks’ values are based on the time when they are fired, not when they were scheduled to fire.